cristobal-io/mortgage-calculator/readme.md

 #### mortgageCalculator.formatMoney

-This method will format an integer to the desired localized format
+This method will format an integer to the desired localized format.
+The value returned will be an string.

 ```
 mortgageCalculator.formatMoney(number, options);